-- vaccinated with a third dose (either as an additional dose in a primary series1 or as a booster dose) of Pfizer-BioNTech COVID-19 Vaccine compared with that among individuals who have not received a third dose of any COVID-19 vaccine in the US? - 3.
-What is the prevalence of birth outcomes of interest (including major congenital malformations and small size for gestational age) in infants born to pregnant women who were exposed to the Pfizer-BioNTech COVID-19 Vaccine, as compared with that among infants born to pregnant women who were not exposed to any COVID-19 vaccine in the US?
+- 2. In individuals aged 5 years and older who have received the first and second dose in a primary series1 of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine, what is the incidence of safety events of interest, including myocarditis/pericarditis, among individuals vaccinated with a third dose (either as an additional dose in a primary series1 or as a booster dose) of Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine compared with that among individuals who have not received a third dose of any COVID-19 vaccine in the US? - 3.
+What is the prevalence of birth outcomes of interest (including major congenital malformations and small size for gestational age) in infants born to pregnant women who were exposed to the Pfizer-BioNTech BNT162b2 (original monovalent) COVID-19 Vaccine, as compared with that among infants born to pregnant women who were not exposed to any COVID-19 vaccine in the US?